 Phillippe Ouellette is the deputy commissioner of growth and community planning for the City of Saint John where he holds the administrative responsibilities for coordinating economic development, intergovernmental affairs and revenue generation.
 He holds a bachelor of arts from STU, a master’s in political studies from Queen’s University and recently completed the Senior Executive in State and Local Government Program from the Kennedy School of Government at Harvard University.
 Prior to joining the City of Saint John, he worked for the Government of New Brunswick as a director in the Population Growth Secretariat.
 He currently serves on Saint John’s Social Renewal Strategy and Saint John’s Advisory Board on Homelessness.

-Vaughn Sturgeon is the president and CEO of Atlantica Diversified Transportation Systems Inc. which employs approximately 300 people in eastern Canada.
-He holds a bachelor of arts from St. Thomas University and is a certified management accountant.
+Vaughn Sturgeon is the president, CEO and owner of The Warren Group, a logistics and industrial services group comprised of six individual operating companies.
+He holds a Bachelor of Arts from St. Thomas University and is a certified management accountant.
 He has been active in his community, serving on boards with the Rexton Community Access Centre, Rexton EMO and Rexton Credit Union.
 In the transportation industry, he has served as a director with the Canadian Trucking Alliance and the Atlantic Provinces Truckers Association and has served other corporate and not-for-profit boards.
 Sturgeon has also participated in many regional forums on economic development in Atlantic Canada.

 Stephen Ward is a philosopher, journalist, educator and award-winning author.
 He started as a legislative reporter for the Saint John Telegraph before moving to the Canadian Press.
 He has worked as a foreign reporter, war correspondent and news room manager.
 He covered conflicts in Yugoslavia, Bosnia and Northern Ireland, and was often the only Canadian reporter in battle zones.
 Following his career in the field, he became the first faculty member at the University of British Columbia’s School of Journalism and made media ethics his area of expertise.
 His book, The Invention of Journalism Ethics, is now a standard reference around the world and his recent book Global Journalism Ethics: A Global Approach is one of the first philosophical examinations of ethics for global media.